Skip to content

 The whole phrase then, "βαστάζων ἑαυτῷ τὸν σταυρὸν" (bastazōn heautō ton stauro) would be:

-"Carrying to himself the stake."
+"Carrying to his own self the stake."